Quin questions if Lions want to fight for Patricia

-Former Detroit Lions safety Glover Quin said Wednesday on "The Pat McAfee Show" that he doesn't know if his former team will be able to fight out of its current situation at 3-8-1 and questioned how much the team might fight for coach Matt Patricia.
+Former Detroit Lions safety Glover Quin said Wednesday on "The Pat McAfee Show" that he doesn't know whether his former team will be able to overcome its current situation at 3-8-1 and questioned how much the team might fight for coach Matt Patricia.

 "Right now, they're struggling," Quin said.
 "It's not a great situation and it's not a situation where, like, I don't know if they can fight out of it right now because I don't know if the love and the like for Patricia's style makes the players want to fight out of it."